Seminar Dates: May 15–June 21, 2016

 Monday, December 7, 2015: First meeting of all accepted/interested students.
 Bring passports.

 Friday, December 11, 2015: Deadline for Group Application to JUC

 Thursday, January 28, 2016: Group meeting to hand out materials; schedule map-marking sessions; schedule lectures.
 Time TBD.

-Weeks of 25 April and 2 May - 2 on-campus lectures (specific dates and times will be set at the 28 January meeting).
+Weeks of April 25 and May 2—Two on-campus lectures (specific dates and times will be set at the January 28 meeting).
 (Attendance is required.)

 The total cost is approximtely $4,900 for the Israel Seminar or $7,450 with the Jordan Extension.
 This includes: